 VAA will respond and implement any additional measures as and when they are issued.

 - Our Red Coat Volunteer Information is closed until further notice.

 - YYJ is operating with very reduced food and retail services.
-The only food service available until further notice is the pre-security Tim Hortons which is open from 8:00 am - 4:00 pm.
-There is NO food service available beyond the security checkpoint.
+The only food service available until further notice is the pre-security Tim Hortons which is open from 6:00 am - 2:00 pm.

 - The pre-security retail store, Breakwater Boutique is closed until further notice.